 A was born in Country B in Year 1.
-In Year 2, A accompanied her husband to the United States for his employment and obtained a Green Card.
-A's husband has now retired and the couple has returned to Country B. A will surrender her Green Card upon the receipt of a favorable ruling.
+In Year 2, A accompanied her husband to the United States for his employment.
+In Year 3, A obtained a Green Card.
+A's husband has now retired and the couple has returned to Country B. A surrendered her Green Card in Year 4.
 A will be subject to Country B tax on her worldwide income.
 On the date of A's expatriation, her net worth exceeded the amount set forth in section 877(a)(2).